jdolinay/utb_frdm_vyuka/KSDK/mkl25z4/readme.txt

  MKL25Z4_extension.h
  MKL25Z4_features.h

-The <device>.h file is already included by new project wizard in the project.
+The MKL25Z4.h file (<device>.h file) is already included by new project wizard in the project.